 The Trust works closely with the Rivers and Fisheries Trust Scotland (RAFTS), its umbrella organisation; with Marine Scotland, the Association of Salmon Fisheries Boards (ASFB) and the Western Isles District Salmon Fisheries Board (WIDSFB).
-The Trust employs four members of staff.
+The Trust employs three members of staff.

 Funding for OHFT is received from a variety of sources including a grant from the Western Isles District Salmon Fisheries Board, public sector grants for specific projects and from charitable donations.

 OHFT is a member of the Project Advisory Group (PAG) for the Scottish Natural Heritage (SNH) Hebridean Mink Project and is also represented on the Lewis and Harris Biodiversity Action Group, the Lewis and Harris Deer Management Group, the Coastal Zone Management Group, the Woodland Planning Group, the Loch nam Madaidh Marine Site Special Area of Conservation; the Langavat Special Area of Conservation and on aquaculture Area Management Groups.